ki-lang/ki/ROADMAP.md

 Feature todo list in order:

+- let x = *Myclass ??
+Myclass should throw an error

 - enums
 - Only allow local variables as a borrowed argument in a function call
 - compare errors